Some results on chromatic number as a function of triangle count: Abstract

 \section{Abstract}

-A variety of powerful results have been shown for the chromatic number of triangle-free graphs.
-Three noteworthy bounds are in terms of the number of vertices, edges, and maximum degree given by Nilli (2000), Gimbel \& Thomassen (2000), and Johansson.
+A variety of powerful extremal results have been shown for the chromatic number of triangle-free graphs.
+Three noteworthy bounds are in terms of the number of vertices, edges, and maximum degree given by Poljak \& Tuza (1994), and Johansson.
 There have been comparatively fewer works extending these types of bounds to graphs with a small number of triangles.
 One noteworthy exception is a result of Alon et. al (1999) bounding the chromatic number for graphs with low degree and few triangles per vertex; this bound is nearly the same as for triangle-free graphs.
 This type of parametrization is much less rigid, and has appeared in dozens of combinatorial constructions.

 In this paper, we show a similar type of result for $\chi(G)$ as a function of the number of vertices $n$, the number of edges $m$, as well as the triangle count (both local and global measures).
 Our results smoothly interpolate between the generic bounds true for all graphs and bounds for triangle-free graphs.
-Our results are tight for most of these cases; we show how an open problem of Johnson (2009) can resolve the small remaining gap in our bounds.
+Our results are tight for most of these cases; we show how an open problem regarding fractional chromatic number and degeneracy in triangle-free graphs can resolve the small remaining gap in our bounds.